File sync programs

 rsync option, ‘sessions’ (profiles) to save your settings.

-A powerful tool to manage cloud storage: you can sync files from (and to) Google Drive, AWS S3, Nextcloud and many more (check its webpage).
+A powerful tool to manage cloud storage: you can sync files from (and to) Google Drive, AWS S3, Nextcloud and many more (check “Storage Systems” section on their website).
 To configure a cloud storage provider, type

 rclone config and follow the steps.